 The Plan was then sent for a pre-submission Healthcheck, as recommended by Hart DC, via the Neighbourhood Planning Independent Examiner Referral Service (NPIERS) in January 2016.
 The Healthcheck is an independent desk-based review designed to help the qualifying body and the local planning authority to identify any issues that may cause delay or failure at submission or examination stages.
-By its very nature, the health check is less comprehensive than a formal examination, but it does try and pick-up on any obvious weaknesses in the neighbourhood plan.
+By its very nature, the Healthcheck is less comprehensive than a formal examination, but it does try and pick up on any obvious weaknesses in the neighbourhood plan.

-The report from Ann Skippers MRTPI, independent planning consultant and member of NPIERS Panel, was received on 4th February 2016 and helped us to refine the Plan ready for mandatory Pre-Submission Consultation.
+The report from Ann Skippers MRTPI, independent planning consultant and member of NPIERS Panel, was received on February 4, 2016, and helped us to refine the Plan ready for mandatory Pre-Submission Consultation.

-Our Plan was submitted for Pre-submission consultation which ran from 18 March to 29 April 2016.
-Statutory consultees were invited to comment, these included our neighbouring Local Authorities, Historic England, The Environment Agency and many others; an independent examination Inspector was engaged by Hart DC to respond on their behalf.
+Our Plan was submitted for Pre-submission consultation which ran from March 18 to April 29, 2016.
+Statutory consultees were invited to comment: these included our neighbouring Local Authorities, Historic England, The Environment Agency and many others.
+An independent examination Inspector was engaged by Hart DC to respond on their behalf.
 All Winchfield residents and businesses were invited to review the Plan and respond.
-A consultation responses summary is included in the appendix section of this document.
+A consultation responses summary is included in the Evidence Section which accompanies this document.
 Our plan was amended as necessary to reflect the comments received.
-The submission document along with additional statutory documents, the consultation statement and the basic conditions statement, were prepared to be submitted to Hart DC for a final check before the formal examination process.
+The submission document along with additional statutory documents, the consultation statement and the basic conditions statement, were submitted to Hart DC for a final check before the formal examination process.
+Hart District Council undertook a six week consultation on the proposed NDP from July to September 2016.
+The Council appointed Andrew Ashcroft to undertake the independent examination of the Plan and all comments received during the consultation on the submitted plan were sent to the appointed examiner for consideration.
+Mr Ashcroft's report was received on October 4, 2016, and can be viewed on the Hart DC website.